Godiva Fire Pumps: Company history

 The building of fire pumps was initially developed as a division of the Coventry Climax engine company in the late 1930s – the company primarily made engines for motor cars, but during WW1 had produced engines to drive generators to power searchlights.

 In 1963 Jaguar took ownership of Coventry Climax, and in 1966 Jaguar merged with British Motor Corporation, which via further mergers became British Motor Holdings then merged with Leyland to form British Leyland in 1968.
 Now part of a huge group under British Leyland, British Leyland completed the transfer of Coventry Climax into their special products division in December 1971.
 At this point Leonard Lee stepped down as chairman of Coventry Climax and left the business which his father had created in 1903.
 When he left he took with him the Godiva Fire Pump business, and merged it with his Iso-Speedic Company of Warwick (manufacturers of electric vehicles, fork lift chains, and engine speed regulators) – with both businesses held by the Pelham Lee Group.
 Adverts from 1973/1974 indicate that Godiva Fire Pumps were considered a division of the Iso-Speedic Company.

 In 1979 Pelham Lee Holdings Ltd were acquired by Booker McConnell for £1.9 million.
-Under Booker, Godiva Fire Pumps came under Sigmund Pulsometer Pumps Ltd (SPP) – who within a 9-month period also acquired Europump Services Ltd of Bristol and 76% share in Robot Pumpen NV of Holland.
+Under Booker, Godiva Fire Pumps came under Sigmund Pulsometer Pumps Ltd [SPP Pumps Ltd] Pulsometer pump – who within a 9-month period also acquired Europump Services Ltd of Bristol and 76% share in Robot Pumpen NV of Holland.

-In April 1988 Braithwaite Holding Company acquired SPP (and hence Godiva Fire Pumps) for £31 million.
+In April 1988 Braithwaite Holding Company acquired SPP Pumps Ltd Pulsometer pump (and hence Godiva Fire Pumps) for £31 million.
 In 1989 they put the Godiva business up for sale, and later that year it was sold and merged with the US Company, Hale Products.
 In 1994 both were taken over by IDEX Corporation.
 Godiva pumps continue to be made in Warwick, England.